sivx76/Swift-Table/README.md

 * Supports single and multiple sections of data
 * Can show a subtitle and image label for each cell
 * Provide your own action triggered when a cell is tapped
-* Over 20 public methods to customize most aspects of TableViews - headers, cellHeight, accessories, fonts, colors and much more
+* Over 30 public methods to customize most aspects of TableViews - headers, cellHeight, accessories, fonts, colors and much more
 * Includes support for Documentation Compiler (DocC) to show code documentation and tips as you type
+* Supports Swift Package Manager (SPM).
+Support for Cocoapods coming soon.

 ## Benefits: